isc-projects/stork/doc/user/install.rst

 email, webhook, Prometheus' Alertmanager, PagerDuty, Slack, Telegram, Discord, Google Hangouts, Kafka REST Proxy, Microsoft Teams, Opsgenie, Pushover, and more.
 Existing dashboards provided by Stork can be modified and new dashboards can be created.
-Grafana first requires a notification channel to be configured (Alerting -> Notifications Channel menu).
-Once configured, existing panels can be edited with alert rules.
+Grafana first requires a notification channel to be configured, via the Alerting -> Notifications Channel menu; once configured, existing panels can be edited with alert rules.
 One caveat is that most panels in the Stork dashboards use template variables, which are not supported in alerting.
-This `stackoverflow thread
+This `Stack Overflow thread
 <https://stackoverflow.com/questions/51053893/grafana-template-variables-are-not-supported-in-alert-queries>`_
 discusses several ways to overcome this limitation.